user202729/plover/doc/api/steno_dictionary.rst

         Like :meth:`reverse_lookup`, but performs a case-insensitive lookup.

     You can also access the longest key across all dictionaries:

-    .. attribute:: longest_key

-        The longest key across all dictionaries.

     .. attribute:: longest_key_callbacks